-Table 4 reports semilog regressions of q on the GLC dummy and several control variables.
+Table 4 reports semilog OLS regressions of q on the GLC dummy and several control variables.
 Theory does not dictate a specific functional form for a q equation, although Hirsch and Seaks (1993) provide evidence that the semilog form is superior.
 The semilog specification also has the advantage of dampening the influence of extreme or mismeasured values of q.
+19

-The first column of Table 4 shows that, controlling only for year effects, ln(q) for GLCs is higher than that for non-GLCs by 0.085 on average.
-This effect is significant at the 10 percent level.
+The first column of Table 4 shows that, controlling only for year effects, $\ln(q)$ for GLCs is higher than that for non-GLCs by 0.085 on average.
 This is more or less in line with our earlier observation, based on a comparison of means in Table 2.
-How do we explain this difference in the market valuation of GLCs compared to non-GLCs?
+However, the difference is not statistically significant.

-One possible explanation is that GLCs could be concentrated in industries with better growth opportunities.
-Column (2) accounts for industry effects by including 14 industry dummies into the regression (the base category being "multi-industry").
-However, we find that industry effects actually increase the magnitude of the GLC premium, from 8.5 percent to about 22.5 percent, and the coefficient on the GLC dummy is now significant at the 5 percent level.
+Column 2 refines the analysis by including 14 industry dummies into the regression (the base category being "multi-industry").
+We find that industry effects increase the magnitude of the GLC premium from 8.5 percent to about 22.5 percent, and the coefficient on the GLC dummy is now significant at the 5 percent level.
+This suggests that GLCs tend to be in low q industries but tend to have high q's relative to their industry cohort.20 How do we explain this difference in the market valuation of GLCs compared to non-GLCs?